chrisadipascual/TextAreaPlus/README.md

 No copyright infringement intended , if this package violates any law , please reach me at : chrisadi.pascual (gmail) to take anything offline (or if you have any feedback or suggestions).

-# Like the plugin?
-Buy me noodles?
+Like the plugin?
-paypal.me/chrispascual
+Any amount is appreciated.
+Money goes to noodle funds <3 paypal.me/chrispascual